MetOffice/lfric_core/documentation/source/user_guide/meshes/mesh_generators.rst

 	 to a planar surface domain.
 References to planar meshes with respect the following sections should be taken as a mesh produced by the `planar_mesh_generator` program.

+.. [#f4] A pair of periodic domain boundaries are connected such, that where a
+	 field quantity exits the model domain crossing one of the boundaries, it re-enters the domain at the opposing domain boundary.